Tommes229/Auto-UI-ACC-lane-change/README.md

 ## Credits

-- Developed by Mukhtar Muse and Mattis Buehler in University Ulm
+- Developed by Mukhtar Muse and Mattis Buehler at University Ulm

 ---